m-martinez/who_ldap/docs/source/index.rst

 Contributing
 ============

-Any patch is welcome, but if can, please make sure to update the test suite accordingly and also make sure that every test passes.
+Any patch is welcome, but if you can, please make sure to update the test suite accordingly and also make sure that every test passes.
 Also, please try to stick to the PEPs `8 <http://www.python.org/dev/peps/pep-0008/>`_ and `257
 <http://www.python.org/dev/peps/pep-0257/>`_, as well as use `Epydoc fields